zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Block-Protocol-2.0.rst

 Furthermore, in Bitcoin transaction fees all go to the miner.
 Thus, in Bitcoin a light node has no way of knowing if a given block is valid or if it gives its creator excessive fees, and can only rely on the computational majority as a source of information for this.
-In Ethereum, all changes to the state are incorporated into the stacktrace, so this weakness does not exist and, given the weak security assumption that at least one full node with at least 0.01% mining power or stake is honest,
+In Expanse, all changes to the state are incorporated into the stacktrace, so this weakness does not exist and, given the weak security assumption that at least one full node with at least 0.01% mining power or stake is honest,